Year 10 Update - Summer Term

 They took on placements in a broad range of settings, including solicitors' offices, primary schools, cafes, retail, charities, sports centres, and even corporate businesses.
 The feedback we received from employers was overwhelmingly positive.
 Many remarked on how impressed they were with our students’ punctuality, attitude, and willingness to learn.

-It’s clear that our students gained far more than just work experience, they came back with boosted confidence, a clearer sense of future pathways, and in many cases, inspiration for what they want to pursue post 16.
+It’s clear that our students gained far more than just work experience, they came back with boosted confidence, a clearer sense of future pathways, and in many cases, inspiration for what they want to pursue post-16.

 Farewell to Year 10 Tutors – A Heartfelt Thank You